mcnairsa/100-days-of-code/log.md

 **Thoughts:**
-I could really do with getting into a senible sleep pattern
+I could really do with getting into a sensible sleep pattern

 **Link to Work:**